mahdis-ai/bet/README.md

 # bet
 #automating a betting website
-#automation of logging in, betting and checking results
+#automation of logging in, betting, and checking results by selenium